cryquack/Milestone1_Group76/Software Design Document.md

 ### 2.2	Software Requirements
 Define the functionality the software will provide.
 This section should list requirements formally, often using the word "shall" to describe functionalities.

-Example Functional Requirements:
-- R1.1 The program shall accept multiple file names as arguments from the command line.
-- R1.2 Each file name can be a simple file name or include the full path of the file with one or more levels.

-- etc …

 ### 2.3 Use Case Diagram
 Provide a system-level Use Case Diagram illustrating all required features.